• Skip to main content

 drained rice

-11. Pour 3 to 4 cups water.
+11. Pour 4 cups water.
 For porridge like consistency, add 4 cups.
+I used 4 cups.
+If you want just a mushy texture then add 3 cups.
 Mix well and taste the water.
 It has to be slightly salty.
 If needed add more.
+Give a good stir so any food stuck at the bottom releases.

 pouring water to make khichdi

-12. Pressure cooker: On a medium flame I pressure cooked for 4 whistles to get a soup consistency.
+12. Cover the pressure cooker.
+On a medium flame I pressure cooked for 4 whistles to get a soup consistency.
 To get grainy consistency, 2 whistles would be enough.

 pressure cooking khichdi

-13. When the pressure releases naturally, stir well.
-Taste test and add more salt if you needed.
+13. Wait for the pressure to release naturally.
+Open the lid and stir well.
+Taste test and add more salt if needed.
 If you like more soupy consistency, boil half cup water in a separate pot and pour it here.
-Mix it well.
+Mix it well & simmer just until bubbling.

 soft cooked khichdi

 Transfer to a serving bowl and add a tsp of ghee.
-Serve khichdi with pickle & papad.
+Serve khichdi with pickle, papad and lassi.

 khichdi recipe